Cyprus

 • It should be noted that none of the Malta residence routes have language test requirements.

-The Nine Malta Residence Programmes
+The Nine Malta Residence Routes

 Here is a quick breakdown: